MaelDore/ithomiini_diversity/README.md

 ## Research Article

-This repository contains the code and data used to carry analyses for this research article:
+This repository contains the code and data used to carry out analyses for this research article:

-**Doré et al., 2021 - Global diversity patterns in Ithomiine
-butterflies: hot-spots and threats from anthropogenic pressures** [Link to be posted]()
+**Doré et al., 2021 - Anthropogenic pressures coincide with Neotropical biodiversity hotspots in a flagship butterfly group** [Link to be posted]()

 In this study, we provide new maps of the distribution of the different facets of Ithomiini diversity in the entire Neotropics in order to